 You’ll want to pull in your finance and marketing team members to make the best decision about what to do with the slow-moving or obsolete products.
 Strategies for reducing inventory include re-merchandising on your website, sales, selling to a liquidation company, or even donating to another organization.

 Whether managing your warehouse or outsourcing to a fulfillment partner, you want an efficient receiving process.

 In advance of the shipments arriving, get the big picture of the seasonal product mix and when the inbound shipments are scheduled to hit receiving.
 Coordinate with your purchasing teams to understand the product mix, including types, quantities, weight, and dimensions of the inbound inventory.
 Also, find out if any unique storage requirements, such as climate-controlled, may impact your warehouse footprint.

 Communication from your product manufacturers and vendors plays a vital role.
 Instead of simply receiving a purchase order with the inbound shipments, ask your manufacturer for an Advanced Ship Notice (ASN) through an Electronic Data Interchange (EDI) transaction.
 This information will help the warehouse allocate staff and space for the inbound product.

 3. Make your space work.

 Peak season presents unique warehouse footprint demands that may require temporary configurations to support faster picking and replenishment.
 Your sales forecast typically serves as the guide to help make your warehouse space more efficient.

-Look at the timing of your product promotions and configure your warehouse so you have access to the SKUs you need when you need when the promotion hits your customers email.
-For example, if you are having a 12 days of Christmas promotion with a different item discounted each day, rotate the product to a high velocity pick area.
+Look at the timing of your product promotions and configure your warehouse so you can access the SKUs you need when the promotion hits your customer’s email.
+For example, if you have a Christmas promotion with a different item discounted daily, rotate the product to a high-velocity pick area.

 Getting your ecommerce warehouse operations in sync with your peak planning is vital if you’re going to meet your holiday revenue goals.